I am puppy training and I need treats! Lots and lots of treats!

 Some of the easiest meats to dehydrate for dog treats are:

 |Turkey Sausage||Organ Meats|

 What I used to make dog treats

-For this recipe I simply went and bought chicken breasts that was already cut up chicken breast for stir fry.
+For this recipe you can simply buy chicken breasts that are already cut up for stir fry.

-It was already sliced, how could I go wrong?
-Don’t judge me.
-I’m for anything the lazy method.
+If it's already sliced, how can you go wrong?
+Don't judge me.
+I'm for anything the lazy method.

 What I used to make chicken dog treats